 With a wearable smartwatch, tracking heart activity data is easier than ever before.
 It is a major development in the field of science and tech research.
 Never before such a technology managed to catch the attention of the industry.

-Heart rate monitoring was available on earlier versions of the Watch, but it used a pulse detector through the reflection of LED lights on the skin.
+Heart rate monitoring was available on earlier versions of the Watch, but it used a pulse detector to reflect LED lights on the skin.
 Doctors have said that this method is inaccurate as there are many layers of tissue on the skin.
-What the Apple Watch Series 4 essentially does is, it sends electrical signals directly to the heart and interprets heart rhythms.
+The Apple Watch Series 4 essentially sends electrical signals directly to the heart and interprets heart rhythms.

 Not only this, but it can also detect irregular rhythms and atrial fibrillation before something untoward happens.
 World Health Organization says heart diseases are one of the major reasons for most deaths around the World.
 With this technology, Apple has made a vital advancement in the space of health and technology.